Fengzhiying2017/blinksocks/docs/config/README.md

       // allow to use this server or not
       enabled: true,

-      // the transport layer, "tcp" or "udp"
+      // the transport layer, "tcp:tcp", "tcp:udp", "udp:udp" or "udp:tcp"
+      // Note that the second part is always ignored on client side.
-      transport: 'tcp',
+      transport: 'tcp:tcp',

       // server host name or ip address
       host: "example.com",